Arcadia Exhibitions Website

 Dining Complex, 2nd Floor

 Metz Culinary Management operates Arcadia University’s Dining Services.
-Breakfast, lunch, dinner and late night meals are provided on weekdays, and brunch, dinner and late night meals are provided on weekends.
-All dining hours are posted at the beginning of each semester; holiday hours, important information, etc. are updated in real-time and can be found on our Dining Services page and on Facebook (Metz Dining at Arcadia University), Instagram (@metzatarcadia), and Twitter.
+Breakfast, lunch, dinner and late-night meals are provided on weekdays, and brunch, dinner and late-night meals are provided on weekends.
+All dining hours are posted at the beginning of each semester; holiday hours, important information, etc. are updated in real-time and can be found on our Dining Services page and on Facebook (Metz Dining at Arcadia University), Instagram (@arcadiadining).

 A variety of Meal Plan options are available for both resident and commuter students.
-Resident students should contact Residence Life with any questions concerning Meal Plan options and prices.
-Commuter students should contact Housing with any questions concerning Meal Plan options and prices.
-Contact Dining Services at 215-572-2096 to purchase points/flex dollars and discuss any dietary restrictions, food allergies, special meal arrangements and questions regarding how meal plans work.
+All students should contact Residence Life (email@example.com) with any questions concerning Meal Plan options and prices.
+Contact Dining Services at 215-572-2096 to discuss any dietary restrictions, food allergies, special meal arrangements and questions regarding how meal plans work.

 Dining Hall, located in Dilworth Hall/Dining Complex, offers an array of dining options, including a Bravo action station, J. Clark’s Grille, Villa Toscana Pizza, and Main Plate.
 Lunch is served from 11am-2pm and Dinner is available from 4pm-7pm Monday-Friday.
 The Dining Hall closes at 6:30pm on Fridays.
 On the weekend the Dining Hall is open from 9am-2pm.

 Global Café, located in the Oak Summit apartment complex lobby.
 The café offers Starbucks Coffee, Tea and Beverages, as well as a wide selection of Chef Fresh grab and go items.
-The café also offers a specialty menu including fresh made pizzas, hot subs and other specialties.
-The Global Café is open from 10am-8pm Monday through Friday and accepts Flex Points, cash and credit or debit card for payment.
+The café also offers a specialty menu including freshly made pizzas, hot subs and other specialties.
+The Global Café is open from 10am-9pm Monday through Thursday and 10am-8pm on Friday.
+The Cafe accepts Points, Meal Plan, Castle Cash and credit or debit card for payment.

 All students are issued a KnightCard (Arcadia Identification Card) when they become a student at the University.
 This KnightCard, when properly validated, entitles you to use the Library, to access University buildings, claim a meal from your meal plan, and to participate in specifically announced activities.
 For full-time students, it allows you to vote in student elections.